 When compared to other drugs, marijuana often seems less dangerous.
 People use marijuana by smoking it in pipes or rolled in papers, by inhaling it via a vaporizer, or by mixing it into food and eating or drinking it.
 Smoking marijuana results in THC entering the bloodstream swiftly, where it moves throughout the body.
 When smoked, marijuana can cause many of the same health problems associated with smoking cigarettes, such as mouth, throat, and lung damage.
+WhiteSands is proud to help anyone struggling with addiction in our drug rehab Tampa location.
 When ingesting marijuana, the effects of THC are slower than when smoking it.
 In the short term, the high from marijuana results in changes to your perception and sense of time, mood changes, impaired coordination, memory lapses, and problems with cognitive processes.
 Marijuana effects are not always consistent, however.
 Sometimes, the high feels happy and euphoric, but other times, it may lead a user to feel frightened and paranoid.
 Over the long term, researchers are speculating that marijuana impairs cognitive function and memory, interfering with the way the brain carries out these processes.
 These negative impacts may even be permanent with regular use of marijuana.
 Repeated marijuana use can also lead to addiction in much the same way that people become addicted to alcohol and other drugs.

 The public’s opinion of marijuana has changed in recent decades, with many people considering it to be safer than other drugs.
 This attitude is especially apparent among young people.
 The Centers for Disease Control and Prevention call marijuana the most commonly used drug, with 19.8 million Americans age 12 and older claiming to have used it during the preceding month in a CDC survey.
 Part of the push for legalization of marijuana connects to its medicinal effects.
 Some chemicals present in marijuana can help with symptoms such as nausea, inflammation, muscle control, and pain.
 These chemicals are called cannabinoids.
 Cannabidiol is one marijuana chemical that can be effective in relieving some health symptoms, yet it does not produce an intoxicating effect on the body.
 Scientists are researching the potential impact of medicinal marijuana on diseases such as multiple sclerosis, Alzheimer’s disease, some cancers, and HIV.